April 30, 2015

 - Never load or touch the trap machines for any reason.

-- Your personal carts, gators, rhinos, mules, and other modes of transportation such as those listed are welcome.
-However, no 4-wheelers or motorcycles will be allowed on or around the course.
+- Personal carts, gators, rhinos, mules, and other modes of transportation such as those listed are welcome.
+Four wheelers and motorcycles are not allowed on, or around the course.